pahaz/cryptoassets/docs/source/gettingstarted.rst

 * Some very basic `SQLAlchemy <http://www.sqlalchemy.org/>`_ knowledge is required for using the models API.

-* You need to run a separate a :doc:`cryptoassets helper service <./service>` process which is responsible for communicating between your application and cryptoasset networks.
+* You need to run a separate a :doc:`cryptoassets helper service <./service>` process being responsible for communicating between your application and cryptoasset networks.

-* *cryptoassets.core* framework is initialized from its own :doc:`configuration <./config>`, which can be passed in as Python dictionary or YAML configuration file.
+* *cryptoassets.core* framework is initialized from its own :doc:`configuration <./config>`, which can be passed in as a Python dictionary or a YAML configuration file.

+* At the moment *cryptoassets.core* is in initial version 0.1 release.
+Expect the scope of the project to expand to support other cryptoassets (`Counterparty <http://counterparty.io/>`_, `Ethereum <http://ethereum.org/>`_, `BitShares-X <http://wiki.bitshares.org/index.php/Bitshares_X>`_) out of the box.

 Interacting with cryptoassets.core
 -----------------------------------

-The basic flow of using *cryptoassets.core* framework is
+The basic programming flow with *cryptoassets.core* is

-* You set up :py:class:`cryptoassets.core.app.CryptoAssetsApp` instance and configure it inside your Python code
+* You set up :py:class:`cryptoassets.core.app.CryptoAssetsApp` instance and configure it inside your Python code.

 * You also set up a channel how :doc:`cryptoassets helper service <./service>` process callbacks you app.
 Usually this happens over :doc:`HTTP web hooks <./config>`.

 * You put your cryptoassets database accessing code to a separate function and decorate it with :py:class:`cryptoassets.core.app.CryptoAssetsApp.conflict_resolver` to obtain transaction conflict aware SQLAlchemy session.

-* In your database accessing code, you obtain an instance to :py:class:`cryptoassets.core.models.GenericWallet` subclass which is specific to cryptocurrency you are using.
-Wallet contains accounting information: which assets and which transactions belong to which users.
-Simple applications require one default shared wallet.
+* In your cryptoasset application logic, you obtain an instance to :py:class:`cryptoassets.core.models.GenericWallet` subclass.
+Each cryptoasset has its own set of SQLAlchemy model classes.
+The wallet instance contains the accounting information: which assets and which transactions belong to which users.
+Simple applications usually require only one default  wallet instance.

-* After having the wallet set up, call various model API methods like :py:meth:`cryptoassets.core.models.GenericWallet.send`.
+* After having set up the wallet, call various wallet model API methods like :py:meth:`cryptoassets.core.models.GenericWallet.send`.

 * For receiving the payments you need to create at least one receiving address (see :py:meth:`cryptoassets.core.models.GenericWallet.create_receiving_address`). *Cryptoassets helper service* triggers :doc:`events <api/events>` which your application listens to and then performs application logic when a payment or a deposit is received.